jbcodeforce/aws-messaging-samples/docs/labs/ibm-mq.md

 The docker compose file in [docker-compose for ibm mq](https://github.com/jbcodeforce/aws-messaging-study/blob/main/ibm-mq/src/dev-dc.yaml) can start one instance of IBM MQ broker to be used for development purpose.

-## One-way message code based on JMS
+## One-way point-to-point code based on JMS

 For the first demonstration we take a simple JMS producer to send message to IBM MQ queue, `DEV.QUEUE.1`, consumed by a JMS Consumer App.
-It is a point-to-point channel using queue.
+It is a one-way integration pattern with a point-to-point channel using queue.
 Nothing fancy, but interesting to see the change to the configuration to work with MQ.
 Here is the simple diagram:

 ![](./diagrams/p2p-mq-jms.drawio.png)

-### Develop of the JMS producer
+### Developing the JMS producer

-* Under `pt-to-pt-jms`, start the IBM Broker with docker: `docker-compose -f dev-dc.yaml up -d`
+* Under [pt-to-pt-jms](https://github.com/jbcodeforce/aws-messaging-study/tree/main/ibm-mq/src/pt-to-pt-jms) folder, start one IBM MQ Broker with docker: `docker-compose -f dev-dc.yaml up -d`
-* Under `jms-producer` use `quarkus dev`
+* Under `jms-producer` folder, use `quarkus dev` to test the app.

 Some important notes:

 * The IBM MQ docker in dev mode (set by environment variable:  `MQ_DEV: true` in docker compose file), has the following predefined MQ objects: `DEV.QUEUE.1`, `DEV.QUEUE.2`, `DEV.QUEUE.3`, `DEV.DEAD.LETTER.QUEUE` and the `DEV.APP.SVRCONN` and `DEV.ADMIN.SVRCONN` channel.
+We can use this channel and one of the queue for the demonstration.
 * In the docker compose file, the fact that we configure the env variable `MQ_APP_PASSWORD` with a password means we need to do the same for the application.
-* The `application.properties` file for the quarkus app defines user and password to be used to connect.
+* The `application.properties` file for the quarkus app defines user and password to be used to connect, as well as the channel and the queue name:

   ```sh
   mq.host=localhost